 Fill in Holes and Burrows

 Snakes are known to use abandoned animal burrows for nesting.
-Inspect your yard, look for abandoned holes and burrows, and fill them with dirt or gravel to prevent snakes and other pests from making them their new home.
+Some snakes even make their own burrows with one- to two-inch openings.
+A telltale sign of snake presence is shed snake skin.
+Inspect your yard, look for abandoned holes and burrows, and fill in any you find with dirt or gravel to prevent snakes and other pests from making them their homes.

 Hire a Professional Pest Control Company

 Snakes can be dangerous, and most of us don’t want to deal with trapping and removing them, even if they are a harmless species.
-We strongly recommend contacting a professional pest control to handle your snake problem.
-They can also examine your property for common snake hiding places and attractants and reduce these to discourage snakes from coming back.
+We strongly recommend contacting a professional pest control company to handle your snake problem.
+The experts can also examine your property for hiding places and other elements that attract snakes and reduce these to discourage snakes from coming back.

 Identifying Common Types of Snakes & Telling Them Apart

-Snakes can be difficult to identify because they are quick and excellent at hiding.
-However, it’s critical to know what kind of snake you’re dealing with before working on getting rid of them.
-Please note that the following snakes are common snakes you may encounter in your yard, and none of them are venomous or particularly threatening to humans.
+Snakes can be difficult to identify because they move quickly and excel at hiding.
+However, it’s critical to know what kind of snake you’re dealing with before working on getting rid of it.
+Below we’ll review some common types of snakes — garter snakes, rat snakes, and kingsnakes — you may encounter in your yard that are not venomous or otherwise threatening to humans.

 Garter Snakes